ahaim5357/reproduced-research-projects/10-1145_3448139-3448167/README.md

 > Your terminal should be within the `analysis` folder, or the code will fail to execute.

 You can look through the terminal output and compare the numbers within the paper.
-Additionally, the figures are generated within teh `images/plots` directory within `_src`.
+Additionally, the figures are generated within the `images/plots` directory within `_src`.

 [paper]: https://doi.org/10.1145/3448139.3448167
 [github]: https://github.com/AshishJumbo/ResponseTimeDecomposition